 Helicobacter pylori is a small, curved, microaerophilic, gram-negative, rod-shaped bacterium.

-Believed to be fecal-oral or possibly oral-oral.
+Believed to be mainly fecal-oral or possibly oral-oral.

 Fecal antigen assay, urea breath test, rapid urease test, or histology of biopsy specimen.
 A positive serology indicates present or past infection.